What Is a Master of Science in Criminal Justice With an Emphasis in Legal Studies?

 - The intersections of law and socioeconomic issues as they pertain to the administration of justice

 A Master of Science in Criminal Justice Legal Studies may enable you to pursue a position in law enforcement or government that allows you to serve your community with integrity.
-Students who are currently working within the law enforcement field may pursue advanced opportunities after earning a master’s degree, such as chief of police, shift supervisor or police sergeant.
+Students who are currently working within the law enforcement field may pursue advanced opportunities after earning a master’s degree in legal studies, such as chief of police, shift supervisor or police sergeant.

 - Legislative assistant